MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 New-VM -Name $Name -MemoryStartupBytes $MemoryStartupBytes -Generation $Generation -NewVHDPath $NewVHDPath -NewVHDSizeBytes $NewVHDSizeBytes -BootDevice $BootDevice -SwitchName $SwitchName -Path $Path
 Add-VMDvdDrive -VMName $Name -Path $DVDPath
 ```
-A more simple way to write this script would be to use a concept referred to as splatting.
+3. Use the splatting to create a virtual machine.
 Splatting groups parameters and passes these to a command as a single unit.
-Splatting makes our scripts more readable, easier to modify and re-use.
+Splatting makes scripts more readable, easier to change and re-use.

-The same script re-written using the splatting method would look like this:
+The same script used in step 2 is re-written using the splatting method and looks like:

 ```powershell
 $VM = @{